swipswaps/objectiv-analytics/tracker/CONTRIBUTING.md

 Runs the generator utility.
 This will generate:
 - The @objectiv/schema package TypeScript definitions from the OSF
 - The Context and Event factories in @objectiv/tracker-core package from the @objectiv/schema
+- The ContextErrorMessages in @objectiv/developer-tools package
+- Yarn prettify for all generated files
+- TypeScript for all generated files

 ## Versioning  commands
  - [Release Workflow Documentation](https://yarnpkg.com/features/release-workflow)